LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 If each facility assigns its own PIN to a patient, a tool is needed to map the different PINs of one patient to each other.
 Such an application system is called a master patient index (MPI) and will be discussed in Sect.
 3.4.1.
 Some countries provide a single unique PIN for every citizen, for example, on the health insurance card.

-Patient identification as a function therefore interprets the entity type “patient” by considering, for example, their name, birthday, and data from the ID card and updates the same entity type by updating the PIN.
+Patient identification as a function therefore interprets the entity type "patient" by considering, for example, their name, birthday, and data from the ID card and updates the same entity type by updating the PIN.

 **Administrative Admission**
 Administrative admission starts following patient identification.